nextcloud/documentation/developer_manual/bugtracker/triaging.rst

 * It might even be fixed, sometimes!
 It can also be fruitful to contact the `developers on irc <irc://freenode/#owncloud-dev>`_.
 Tell them you're triaging bugs and share what problem you bumped into.
 Or just ask on the test-pilots mailing list.
 * To ensure no two people are working on the same issue, we ask you to simply add a comment like "I am triaging this" in the issue you want to work on, and when done, before or after executing the triaging actions, note similarly that you're done.

-    Open question: do you need to sign the contributor agreement for this?
-Shouldn't be the case...
+    To be able to tag and close issues, you need to have access to the repository.
+For the core and sync app repositories this also means having signed the contributor agreement.
+However, this isn't really needed for triaging as you can comment after you're done triaging and somebody else can execute those actions.

 Finding bugs to triage
 ======================